Background and purpose

 - In exercising this duty of care and in representing the best interests of SSAFA, trustees have delegated the day-to-day (or, ‘operational’) decision-making authority to the senior management team’s Management Board broadly, and to the Director of Fundraising, Marketing & Communications in matters of specific relevance to fundraising activities and partnerships.

-Refusal (or avoidance) Criteria
+Refusal Criteria

 Cause Related Marketing, Affinity Marketing and Product/Service Endorsement (Commercial Participation Agreements)